tingweichien/Dragonfly_Web_Crawler/docs/Notes/Note.md

     $ git commit -c ORIG_HEAD                      # (4)
     ```

-    (4) When encounter the conflicts the vscode offer accept all imcomming or current settings.
+    (4) When encounter the conflicts the vscode offer accept all incoming or current settings.
 You can access it by right clicking the file **in the chaging block** not in the **original file block**
     ![picture 2](https://i.imgur.com/2aPYnXr.png)

     (5) reference: <https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git>